ahnorton/annotation-manager/README.md

         The banner is displayed with a SaveAs button.
 While annotation-mgr is running, use that SaveAs option to overwrite the PDF file.

-        The displayed .xml annotations will be saved (as a PDF file difference) by annotation-mgr and the old .xml will be deleted by Okular.
+        The .xml annotations will be saved (as a PDF file difference) by annotation-mgr and the .xml file will be deleted by Okular.
 The banner will not be displayed again.

     For pros/cons and discussion: